For Immediate Release:

 The Ernie Jones Memorial Civil Engineering Scholarship awards a $2,500 scholarship annually to a junior or senior level civil engineering student at the University of Evansville’s College of Engineering and Computer Science.

-National Association of Tower Erectors (NATE) is a non-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
-Today the Association boasts over 805 member companies located throughout the United States, Australia, Bahamas, Canada, Jamaica, Puerto Rico and Saudi Arabia.
+NATE: The Communications Infrastructure Contractors Association (NATE) is a non-profit trade association in the wireless infrastructure industry providing a unified voice for tower erection, service and maintenance companies.
+Today the Association boasts over 840 member companies located throughout the United States, Australia, Bahamas, Canada, Guam, Jamaica, Philippines, Puerto Rico, Saudi Arabia, Singapore, Spain, Trinidad and the United Kingdom.
 For additional information on NATE, please visit www.natehome.com

 About Tower Family Foundation